iiitdwd-exams/certificates/README.md

 A successful run of the script generates a CSV file is written, with the name of the `.xlsx` file suffixed with `_DB` and an extension `.csv`.
 It containes all data, including certificate number, owner password, which can be stored for subsequent use, if required.

 # To Do
+1. Store the data of all previously generated certificates in a persistent store.
+At present, data of each run are saved to a CSV file (with the name of the input file suffixed by `_DB`) and an aggregate list must be concatenated manually.
-1. Store data in a database, perhaps in an SQLite 3 database, instead of in a `.xlsx` file.
+2. Store data in a database, perhaps in an SQLite 3 database, instead of in a `.xlsx` file.
-2. Convert the application from a CLI to a Streamlit app.
+3. Convert the application from a CLI to a Streamlit app.
-3. Use gender to automatically generate "Mr." or "Ms. when printing student name on certificate (at present, this must be included with the name of student during input).
+4. Use gender to automatically generate "Mr." or "Ms. when printing student name on certificate (at present, this must be included with the name of student during input).